julianlam/feps/fep/c5a1/fep-c5a1.md

 - `type` (REQUIRED): the type of the object MUST be `Commitment`.
 - `attributedTo` (REQUIRED): the actor who published the commitment.
 - `published` (RECOMMENDED): the date and time at which the commitment was published.
-- `resourceConformsTo` (OPTIONAL): the skill or type of work involved.
-Could be any URI.
-- `effortQuantity` (OPTIONAL): the estimated or expected amount and unit of the work.
+- `effortQuantity` (OPTIONAL): the estimated or expected amount and unit of the work, usually a time quantity.
 This is an object with two properties:
   - `hasUnit` (REQUIRED): name of the unit, according to [Ontology of units of Measure](http://www.ontology-of-units-of-measure.org/) classification.
+This will usually be a time unit such as `hour`.
-  - `hasNumericalValue` (REQUIRED): amount of the resource.
+  - `hasNumericalValue` (REQUIRED): estimated amount of the effort.
+- `action` (RECOMMENDED): the type of economic transaction.
+The value of this property will usually be `work` for to-do's.
+If the `action` is not included, `work` is assumed.
 - `provider` (RECOMMENDED): the actor who commits to providing the resource, including doing the work.
 If not included, it is assumed to be the `to` actor.
 - `receiver` (RECOMMENDED): the actor who will be receiving the resource.
 If not included, it is assumed to be the `attributedTo` actor.
-- `content` (RECOMMENDED): the description of what is to be done.
+- `content` (REQUIRED): the description of what is to be done.
 The type of content SHOULD be `text/html`.
+- `due` (OPTIONAL): the due date/time.
 - `to` (REQUIRED): the audience of the commitment.

 Example: